 Despite its storage in the National Archives, the suit remained the personal property of Jackie Kennedy.
 When Jackie died in 1994, the suit's ownership was passed to Caroline Kennedy who kept it from public view.

 In 2003, Caroline signed a deed of gift, officially donating the pink suit to the People of the United States of America.
 The stipulation included in the donation; the suit would not be publicly displayed in any form until the year 2103 and only after the Kennedy family grants permission to do so.
 Assurance, essentially, that no attempt would be made to sensationalize the assassination.

-The suit has never been cleaned, its condition remains exactly has it was on November 22, 1963.
-Stored in a custom built acid-free box in a climate controlled vault, less than a handful people have ever seen it since 1963.
+The suit has never been cleaned, its condition remains exactly as it was on November 22, 1963.
+Stored in a custom-built acid-free box in a climate-controlled vault, less than a handful of people have ever seen it since 1963.

 Other items in the National Archives that will not be publicly displayed any time soon include: